AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 ## Feature Overview

-XCM's `Transact` instructions allows the sender to execute arbitrary calls in the destination chain.
+XCM's `Transact` instruction allows the sender to execute arbitrary calls in the destination chain.
 This feature is extremely useful since it allows us to control our account on a remote chain.

 For example, a user could send `Transact` instruction from **Astar** to **Polkadot** that will transfer some `DOT` from user's derived account on **Polkadot** to an arbitrary receiver account on **Polkadot**.
 The end user doesn't directly interact with **Polkadot** chain, but can still change its state.
 It's important to note that this is just an example - any call that can be interpreted by the remote (destination) chain can potentially be sent and executed.